message/iata/NL.md

 - partners with a completed 'Declaration of relationship for COVID-19 entry ban exemption' form, a return onward ticket and proof that they have been in a relationship for at least 3 months with a resident of the Netherlands who is a national of an EEA Member State or Switzerland.
 As well as accompanying children of the partner who are younger than 18 years.
 More details can be found at <a href="https://tinyurl.com/25s9p98h">https://tinyurl.com/25s9p98h</a> ;
 - passengers with a COVID-19 vaccination certificate showing that:
 - they were vaccinated with Janssen at least 28 days before arrival; or
-- they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
+- they were fully vaccinated at least 14 days before arrival with AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Covaxin, Covishield, Covovax, Moderna (Spikevax), Nuvaxovid (Novavax), Pfizer-BioNTech (Comirnaty), Sinopharm or Sinovac.
 2. Passengers are not allowed to transit through the Netherlands to Andorra, Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland or Vatican City (Holy See) as final destination.
 This does not apply to:
 - nationals and residents of the Netherlands;